OpenTwinCities/policing-and-public-safety-data-toolkit/references/data_dictionaries/data_dictionary_leso_equipment.md

 | Quantity | integer | number of units requested | varies | [0-9]+ | no |
 | Acquisition Value | float | U.S. dollar amount paid when the item was originally purchased by the government | varies | [0-9]+.[0-9]{2} | no |
 | Date Requested | datetime64 | date request made; needs further research | 29 | yyyy-mm-ddT00:00:00.000000000 | no |

+## Additional metadata / information

+- ISO Group, [FSC Catalog](https://www.iso-group.com/Information/FSC/) - Information on codes found in the 'NSN' / 'FSC' / 'NIIN' fields.
+Disclaimer: This website is maintained by a private company, but contains information about the FSC codes that are established and maintained by the Department of Defense.